Christmas Tree Peppermint Bark

 How to make Christmas Tree Peppermint Bark with Cookie Cutters

 You can use many different variations on this, but here are the basics:

 - Cookie Cutters – Any cookie cutters will work.
-The smaller metal ones work nice because you can clean them up and gift them along with the bark. (snowflakes, stars and gingerbread men would all be cute too)
+The smaller metal ones work nice because you can clean them up and gift them along with the bark.
+(Christmas trees, snowflakes, stars and gingerbread men would all be cute too)

 - Chocolate – For this project I used the Wilton Candy Cane Color Burst Melts and Ghirardelli Chocolate Baking Bar .
-But you can use any kind of chocolate you like.
-I like the Wilton Candy Cane Color Burst Melts because they’re already peppermint flavored, so no need to add peppermint oil.
-Again most of these can be purchased at the craft stores, Wal-Mart, Amazon or Sweet Baking Supply.
+But you can use any kind of chocolate you like, but good quality chocolate will yield a better tasting bark.
+I like the Wilton Candy Cane Color Burst Melts because they’re already peppermint flavored, so no need to add peppermint extract.

 - Crushed Candy Cane – you can buy a package of candy canes and crush them, or I found a bag of crushed candy cane pieces in the baking aisle of my grocery store.